CLRX/CLRX-mirror/doc/AmdAbi.md

 and write only images (8 dwords descriptors).
 * PTR_CONST_BUFFER_TABLE - pointer to const buffer table (2 registers).
 Each entry have 4 dwords.
+* PTR_INTERNAL_GLOBAL_TABLE - pointer to internal global table (2 registers).
+Each entry have 4 dwords.

 ### About resource passing